1951–52 NHL season: Highlights

 On November 25 in Chicago, Chicago goalie Harry Lumley hurt a knee.
 At age 46, trainer Moe Roberts, who played his first game in the NHL for Boston in 1925–26, played the third period in goal for Chicago and did not yield a goal.
 Roberts would stand as the oldest person to ever play an NHL game until Gordie Howe returned to the NHL at age 51 in 1979.

 Chicago was not drawing well and so they decided to experiment with afternoon games.
 It worked, as the largest crowd of the season, 13,600 fans, showed up for a January 20 game in which Chicago lost to Toronto 3–1.

 Elmer Lach night was held March 8 at the Forum in Montreal as the Canadiens tied Chicago 4–4.
 14,452 fans were on hand to see Lach presented with a car, rowboat, TV set, deep-freeze chest, bedroom and dining room suites, a refrigerator and many other articles.

 On the last night of the season, March 23, 1952, with nothing at stake at Madison Square Garden, 3,254 fans saw Chicago's Bill Mosienko score the fastest hat trick in NHL history, 3 goals in 21 seconds.
 Lorne Anderson was the goaltender who gave up the goals to Chicago.
 Gus Bodnar also set a record with the fastest three assists in NHL history as he assisted on all three goals Mosienko scored.
 Chicago beat the New York Rangers 7–6.

 Final standings

 Playoffs

 Detroit finished 8–0, sweeping the defending Stanley Cup champions Toronto (the first time in NHL history the cup champs were swept in the first round) and Montreal, the first time a team had gone undefeated in the playoffs since the 1934–35 Montreal Maroons.
 The Wings scored 24 goals in the playoffs, compared to a combined five goals for their opponents.
 Detroit goaltender Terry Sawchuk never allowed a goal on home ice during the playoffs.

 Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).